ovebepari/ovebepari.github.io/_posts/2021-03-16-microsoft-outlook-plugin-documentation-overwhelmed-me.md

 - MS Graph API (Recommended)

 I built my addon with **MS Office API** first.
 Then I needed to send email threads as attachments which I could't find any documentations within MS Office API, it was doable, but needed to hit **MS Graph API** endpoint.
 For some reason, **MS Graph API** authentication as developer seemed hectic and the whole task made me overwhelmed to say the least.

+You can checkout the repository at <a href="https://github.com/ovebepari/PhishMe">PhishMe at Github<a/>.